 You’re unlikely to confuse cleavers with anything other than another Galium, all of which are pretty safe to eat.

-Galium odoratum, known as sweet woodruff, is toxic in large doses, but is used medicinally and as an herbal flavorant in smaller amounts.
-Sweet woodruff grows in Europe, parts of Asia and as become naturalized in Canada and the Northern USA.
+Galium odoratum, known as sweet woodruff, is toxic in large doses but is used medicinally and as an herbal flavoring in smaller amounts.
+Sweet woodruff grows in Europe, parts of Asia and has become naturalized in Canada and the Northern USA.
 Sweet woodruff has different shaped leaves, the stem branches at leaf whorls, and the flowers are clustered at the top/end of the stems, instead of nestled within the leaf whorls.

 Geese thoroughly enjoy eating G. aparine, hence one of its other common names, “goosegrass”.

 A red dye is obtained from a decoction of the root.
 When ingested it can dye the bones red.